rabbitmq/rabbitmq-oauth2-tutorial/README.md

 - make

-## OAuth2 plugin in action
+## Set up UAA and RabbitMQ

 In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action you need the following:
 - an OAuth 2.0 **authorization server** running and
 - RabbitMQ server configured to use the above authorization server.

-The following sections walks you through the following actions:
-- Deploy an authorization server called UAA
-- Deploy RabbitMQ with various configurations using UAA as the authorization server
-- Test various ways to access RabbitMQ and authenticating with OAuth 2.0

-In addition to the authorization server called UAA, RabbitMQ can be used with other authorization servers.
-The section [Use different OAuth 2.0 servers](#use-different-oauth2-servers) has one sub-section for each one of the authorization servers RabbitMQ has been tested against.

-### Set up UAA and RabbitMQ
+This guide uses UAA as the authorization server to demonstrate the majority of the uses cases and/or configurations.
+However, there is a section called [Use different OAuth 2.0 servers](#use-different-oauth2-servers) which does a basic demonstration of connecting RabbitMQ against other authorization servers.

+### Use Symmetrical digital signing keys

 RabbitMQ supports two types of two signing keys used to digitally sign the JWT tokens.
 The two types are **symmetrical** and **asymmetrical** signing keys.
 The authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

-Given that asymmetrical keys are the most widely used option, you are going to focus on how to configure RabbitMQ with them.

-#### Use Symmetrical digital signing keys

-Run the following 2 commands to get the environment ready to see OAuth 2.0 plugin in action:
+The following two commands deploy UAA and RabbitMQ configured with symmetrical digital keys:

   1. `UAA_MODE="uaa-symmetrical" make start-uaa` to get UAA server running
   2. `MODE="uaa-symmetrical" make start-rabbitmq` to start RabbitMQ server